Marlou16/sdn-tutorial/README - English.md

 This functionality is all implemented in the `ifwd` application.

 &nbsp;
----
-#### Experimenteer met Dynamische netwerken
+#### Experiment with Dynamic Networks
 The controller checks on the Intents and the status of the network any moment.
 Would you remove an Intent for traffic between Host 1 and Host 2, using the following command:
 ```
-remove-intent org.onosproject.ifw 00:00:00:00:00:01/None00:00:00:00:00:02/None
+remove-intent org.onosproject.ifwd 00:00:00:00:00:01/None00:00:00:00:00:02/None
 ```
 the result would be that the controller removes the flow rules which below to this Intent.
-You can see this in the flow tables of the involves switches:
+You can see this in the flow tables of the involved switches:
 ![removal of intents](/images/remove-intents.png)

 You can get the removed Intent back in two ways.